Kerford History, Family Crest & Coats of Arms

 The surname Kerford was first found in Yorkshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Kerford family
+Early History of the Kerford family

 This web page shows only a small excerpt of our Kerford research.
 Another 75 words (5 lines of text) covering the years 1379, 1583 and 1664 are included under the topic Early Kerford History in all our PDF Extended History products and printed products wherever possible.